davidleonm/devops-tools/README.md

 * Git repository.
 Github, Bitbucket....
 Keep in mind that **you may require ssh access also here**.
 * Secret text with the token for the non-admin user generated in a previous step.
 * SSH with private key connection to the Slave container.
 Use the content of jenkins_key.pub as private key.
+* Secret text with the ID 'github-token' in order to manage branch status from Jenkins.
+* Login to Docker Hub with the ID 'docker-hub-login' to store there the images generated.

 #### Install additional plugins
 * SonarQube Scanner.